FernandaPeron/mestre-dos-codigos/QUESTIONS.md

 ---

-21. Quando eu posso utilizar o "Use-strict" no meu código?
+21. Quando eu posso utilizar o "use-strict" no meu código?

- - [ ] No ínicio do meu código
+ - [x] No ínicio do meu código
  - [ ] No inicio do block if
  - [ ] No inicio de um loop
- - [ ] no inicio de uma função
+ - [x] no inicio de uma função